 Clifton Harbor Marina is tucked into a small bay on the river and easy to miss, but we are glad we stopped there, along with 7 other transients heading south.
 There were loopers to chat with and a nice covered patio with a TV, which came in handy because it was World Series night and some friends from Houston were very happy they could see their victory.
 We took a ride to see the historic town, but although buildings are nice it was pretty empty.
 Seven of us ate at a diner near the marina as there weren’t any open restaurants in town.

 Here’s the Clifton marina with our friends’ boats, Sangri-la and Miss Lily, as we left this morning.

 Thursday is a cloudy day but definitely getting warmer as we head south.
 More interesting scenery with houses and striated rocks and caves.
-Dirk saw are deer swimming on the river – he couldn’t find a way out due to the rock walls!
+Dirk pointed out a deer swimming on the river – he couldn’t find a way out due to the rock walls!
 I hope he finally succeeded.